 This method retrieves a list of identities.
-By default, only the identities are returned: the associated visits, sessions, events, and pages are not included in the results.
+By default, only the identities are returned: the associated visits, events, and pages are not included in the results.

-Method GET URL /identities Parameters Name Value Mandatory Description location string no Filters the identity results based on the given geolocation parameter. userAgent string no Returns identities with an exact match for the UserAgent attribute. include_visits • true • false no If true, each returned identity contains the reference list of associated visits. include_visits_detail true (if include_visits= true)false no If true, each returned identity contains the associated visits resources.
-You can only use this parameter if include_visits is set to true. include_sessions • true • false no If true, each returned identity contains the reference list of authentication sessions. include_sessions_detail true (if include_session s=true)false no If true, each returned identity contains the associated authentication sessions.
-You can only use this parameter if include_sessions is
+Method GET URL /identities Parameters Name Value Mandatory Description location string no Filters the identity results based on the given geolocation parameter. userAgent string no Returns identities with an exact match for the UserAgent attribute. include_visits • true • false no If true, each returned identity contains the reference list of associated visits. include_visits_detail true (if include_visits= true) false no If true, each returned identity contains the associated visits resources.
+You can only use this parameter if include_visits is set to true. include_pages • true • false no If true, each returned identity contains the reference list of the associated pages. include_pages_detail true (if include_pages=t rue) false no If true, each returned identity contains the associated pages.
+You can only use this parameter if include_pages is set to

-Method GET set to true. include_pages • true • false no If true, each returned identity contains the reference list of the associated pages. include_pages_detail true (if include_pages=t rue)false no If true, each returned identity contains the associated pages.
-You can only use this parameter if include_pages is set to true. include_events • true • false no If true, each returned identity contains the reference list of associated events. include_events_detail true (if include_events= true)false no If true, each returned identity contains the associated events.
-You can only use this parameter if include_events is set to true.
+Method GET true. include_events • true • false no If true, each returned identity contains the reference list of associated events. include_events_detail true (if include_events= true) false no If true, each returned identity contains the associated events.You can only use this parameter if include_events is set to true.